Quantum geometry of bosonic Bogoliubov quasiparticles

-A first indication that the so-defined SQGT~\eqref{eq:SQGT-def} is meaningful, is that its imaginary part is proportional to the previously defined symplectic Berry-curvature $B_{\mu \nu}^n=is_n[(\del_{\mu} \vect{w}^n)^\dg {\tau_z}(\del_{\nu} \vect{w}^n)-(\del_{\nu} \vect{w}^n)^\dg {\tau_z}(\del_{\mu} \vect{w}^n)]$~\cite{Shindou2013,Shindou2013a,Furukawa2015},
+A first indication that the so-defined SQGT~\eqref{eq:SQGT-def} is meaningful, is that its imaginary part is proportional to the previously defined \emph{symplectic Berry-curvature} $B_{\mu \nu}^n=is_n[(\del_{\mu} \vect{w}^n)^\dg {\tau_z}(\del_{\nu} \vect{w}^n)-(\del_{\nu} \vect{w}^n)^\dg {\tau_z}(\del_{\mu} \vect{w}^n)]$~\cite{Shindou2013,Shindou2013a,Furukawa2015},

 which is real-valued and antisymmetric, $B^n_{\mu \nu}=-B^n_{\nu \mu}$.
-From this quantity a symplectic (first) Chern number $C^n \equiv\frac{1}{2\pi}\int_S B^n$ was defined for closed two-dimensional parameter spaces $S$~\cite{Shindou2013,Shindou2013a}, which describes a generalized bulk-boundary correspondence ~\cite{Peano2016,Barnett2013,Galilo2015,Engelhardt2015,Furukawa2015}.
-Like in the conventional case, we show in~\Ccite{Note3} that the symplectic Berry curvature admits a local conservation law, i.e., $\sum_n B^n_{\mu\nu}=0$.
+From this quantity, a symplectic (first) Chern number $C^n \equiv\frac{1}{2\pi}\int_S B^n$ was defined for closed two-dimensional parameter spaces $S$~\cite{Shindou2013,Shindou2013a} and found to describe a generalized bulk-boundary correspondence for BBdG systems ~\cite{Peano2016,Barnett2013,Galilo2015,Engelhardt2015,Furukawa2015}.
+We show in the SM~\cite{Note5} that the symplectic Berry curvature admits a local conservation law, i.e., $\sum_n B^n_{\mu\nu}=0$.
+Different from the conservation law for particle-number conserving systems, this implies that the sum of the Berry curvature over the particle subspace can be non-zero, and may only be compensated by the hole contributions.
+This situation typically occurs in driven photonic BBdG systems, where the Hamiltonian~\eqref{eq:BdG-Ham} is dynamically stable \footnote{A BBdG system is called dynamic stable if all eigenvalues of the dynamical matrix $D$ are real-valued, which implies a bounded time evolution of the system.
+Note that thermodynamic stability, which follows from a positive definite Hamiltonian \eqref{eq:BdG-Ham}, is a stronger condition which implies dynamical stability \cite{Peano2018,Chaudhary2021}}.
+As a consequence, the sum of the Chern numbers over the particle subspace can be non-zero, which is distinct from the conventional case~\cite{Chaudhary2021}.
 We, moreover, show below that the symplectic Berry curvature describes the anomalous (transverse) velocity induced by an external force in Bogoliubov Bloch bands.